 Portion of a larger room

-In our next example the homeowners took a small space from the open concept mudroom to create a space for their pup to stay safe.
-If you look carefully you can see a built in rolling gate that can block the dog area from the rest of the house when needed.
+In our next example, the homeowners took a small space from the open concept mudroom to create a space for their pup to stay safe.
+If you look carefully you can see a built-in rolling gate between the mudroom and the kitchen.
+You can also create a dog friendly space in your home in a larger room like the kitchen by tucking in a dog bed under the cabinets.

 1. Flooring and walls